PeczCodes/PeczCodes/README.md

 ## 🚀 About Me

-- Final-year Computer Science student and Software Engineer
+- Computer Scienctist and Software Engineer
 - Skilled in React, Node.js, Express, Next.js, and databases (MongoDB, Prisma)
 - Exploring AI/ML tools to build smarter, more adaptive applications
 - Always eager to learn new technologies and contribute to open-source projects